bjatkin/yok/v2/README.md

         # return the error code :1 here
         return :0, :1
     }
-    # no error code is specified so the code :0 is returned
+    # no error code is specified so the error code is set to :0
     return a / b
 }
 ```